 A study conducted by Gal Wettstein, a senior research economist at the Center for Retirement Research at Boston College (CRR), and Siyan Liu, a research economist at the CRR, revealed the following key points in a brief:

-• The study indicates that retirees with overdue student debt might reduce their retirement income by 4-6% due to older woman with gray hair wearing a yellow sweater holding a piece of paper looking at he camera with a confused expresionbenefit garnishment.
+- The study indicates that retirees with overdue student debt might reduce their retirement income by 4-6% due to benefit garnishment.

 For older workers, student loans intended to boost earning potential through education often fall short.
 Many borrowers over 55 earn less than $54,600 annually, facing heightened financial vulnerability and minimal returns from their educational investments.